neubot/neubot/doc/FAQ.rst

 7.3.
 What does the status page shows?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The *status* page (which is the default one) shows the status of Neubot
+The *status* page (which is the default one) shows the status of Neubot,
-Agent, and the result of the latest transmission test.
+and the result of the latest transmission test.

 .. image:: http://www.neubot.org/neubotfiles/faq-wui-status.png
    :align: center